For daily wit & wisdom, sign up for the Almanac newsletter.

 Q: Is the Summer Solstice the First Day of Summer?

 A: Yes and no… Technically, it depends on whether we’re speaking about the meteorological or astronomical start of the season.
-Most meteorologists divide the year into four seasons based on the months and the temperature cycle, which allows them to compare and organize climate data more easily.
+Most meteorologists divide the year into four seasons based on the months and the temperature cycle; this allows climate data to be compared and organized more easily.
 In this system, summer begins on June 1 and ends on August 31.
 Therefore, the summer solstice is not considered to be the first day of summer, meteorologically speaking.

 Astronomically, however, the first day of summer is said to be when the Sun reaches its highest point in the sky, which occurs on the summer solstice (June 20–22).
 Therefore, the summer solstice is considered to be the first day of summer, astronomically speaking.